brammittendorff/http-verb-tampering-bash/README.md

 Usage: /bin/bash tampering.sh HOST PATH PORT
 ```

-When you execute the generated commands you will see different data as the GET request.
-The rest is up to you.
+When you execute the generated commands you will see different reponse data.
+And the rest is up to you.

 OWASP:
 https://www.owasp.org/index.php/Testing_for_HTTP_Verb_Tampering_(OTG-INPVAL-003)